wwt/testing-time-java/README.md

 the clock to 3/14/2021, and asserted a notification was generated with the expected content.

 If we wanted to be more specific, the clock also has a `setInstant(...)` method that allows you to set the clock to an exact point in time.
-We only care about the day, so we'll just use the
+We only care about the day, so we'll just [set](https://www.threeten.org/threeten-extra/apidocs/org.threeten.extra/org/threeten/extra/MutableClock.html#set(java.time.temporal.TemporalAdjuster)) the date.

 Once we pass that test, we'll want to verify that you don't get notified when it isn't your birthday: